 |stuffed vine leaves |

-You don't really associate a 17th century English provincial housewife (admittedly well-educated and married into gentry) with tastes of the Mediterranean.
-But she did and I am glad of it since it confirms my belief that the English we are not a nation of food-haters as many writers around the world would have you believe.
-I hope that she enjoyed the sweet, tanginess of the dried fruit (barberries) with the crunch of pine nuts and the sharpness of the lemon as much as I do.
+You certainly don't really associate a 17th century English provincial housewife (admittedly well-educated and married into gentry) with tastes of the Mediterranean.
+But she did and I am glad of it since it confirms my belief that the English are not a nation of food-haters as many writers around the world would have you believe.
+I hope that Lady Ann enjoyed the sweet, tangyness of the dried fruit (barberries), the crunch of pine nuts and the sharpness of the lemon as much as I do.

 Stuffed vine leaves are best made with fresh vine leaves and I am lucky enough to have a vine in my garden.
 It was time to make use of this free food source and to see if fresh was really better than those that are preserved in brine.